PostHog/posthog.com/contents/docs/webhooks/microsoft-teams.md

 showTitle: true
 ---

-You can receive messages in Teams whenever any of your specified [actions](/docs/user-guides/actions) are triggered.
+You can receive messages in Teams whenever an [action](/docs/user-guides/actions) triggers.

 ## How to setup the Teams webhook